Dusseldorf, Germany

 Expats, digital nomads and retirees living in Dusseldorf responded:

 "Expats and digital nomads living in Dusseldorf appreciate the city's vibrant cultural scene, with its many museums, galleries, and theatres.
 They also enjoy the city's excellent public transportation system, which makes it easy to get around.
 Additionally, the city's proximity to other major cities in Germany and Europe makes it an ideal base for exploring the region.
 On the downside, expats and digital nomads may find the cost of living in Dusseldorf to be quite high.
-Additionally, the city's weather can be unpredictable, with cold winters and hot summers," remarked one expat living in Dusseldorf.
+Additionally, the city's weather can be unpredictable, with cold winters and hot summers," said one expat.

 Get Quote